mandober/rust-debrief/cs/computing/programming/assignment.md

 # Assignment

-An assignment statement sets the _value_ stored at the _memory address_ denoted by a _variable name_ i.e. an assignment copies a value into the variable.
+An assignment statement sets the _value_ stored at the _memory address_ denoted by a _variable name_ (an assignment copies a value into the variable).

 Most commonly used notation is `x = expr`, followed by `x := expr`.
 In some languages the "equals" symbol is regarded as an _operator_ (so the assignment _expression_ has a value), while others define the assignment as a _statement_ (it cannot be used in an expression context).